core-infra-svcs/dashboard-api-go/client/docs/InlineResponse200365.md

 `func (o *InlineResponse200365) HasItems() bool`

 HasItems returns a boolean if a field has been set.

+### GetMeta

+`func (o *InlineResponse200365) GetMeta() OrganizationsOrganizationIdWirelessDevicesRadsecCertificatesAuthoritiesMeta`

+GetMeta returns the Meta field if non-nil, zero value otherwise.

+### GetMetaOk

+`func (o *InlineResponse200365) GetMetaOk() (*OrganizationsOrganizationIdWirelessDevicesRadsecCertificatesAuthoritiesMeta, bool)`

+GetMetaOk returns a tuple with the Meta field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMeta

+`func (o *InlineResponse200365) SetMeta(v OrganizationsOrganizationIdWirelessDevicesRadsecCertificatesAuthoritiesMeta)`

+SetMeta sets Meta field to given value.

+### HasMeta

+`func (o *InlineResponse200365) HasMeta() bool`

+HasMeta returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)